Green-throated mountaingem: Distribution and habitat

 The species inhabits the interior and edges of humid evergreen and pine-oak forest.
 In elevation it ranges between 900 and 2700 m.

 Behavior

 Movement

 The green-throated mountaingem is sedentary.

 Feeding

 The green-throated mountaingem forages for nectar at all levels of the forest.
 Details of the plants it visits have not been described.
 In addition to nectar it also feeds on insects captured by hawking.

 Breeding

-The green-throated mountaingem is known to breed in March, April, June, and July, but no other information about its breeding phenology has beed documented.
+The green-throated mountaingem is known to breed in March, April, June, and July, but no other information about its breeding phenology has been documented.

 Vocalization

 What is thought to be the green-throated mountaingem's song is "a complex warble of squeaky notes and buzzy, gurgling trills, 'tsee-tsee-glr-tsee-glr-tsee-glugluglugluglu-glr-glr-tsee'."
 Its calls include "a hard, buzzy 'zzrrt', a short 'tsik' and high-pitched thin 'see'."

 Status

 The IUCN has assessed the green-throated mountaingem as being of Least Concern, though its population size is unknown and believed to be decreasing.
 No immediate threats have been identified.
 It is considered generally common and is found in some protected areas.
 However, it has a restricted range and "parts of [its] habitat are under threat of deforestation [and it is] not known to tolerate man-made habitats."